yoichimichael/mod-3-calorie-counter-js-practice-nyc-web-033020/readme.md

 ---

 ### Setup
 You can find the code for the backend API in the `./calorie-counter-api` directory.
 We are using postgresql instead of sqlite for this project so **make sure you have that installed**.
 How you can check to know for sure is run `psql` in your terminal.
-If you do not have Postgres, use this [link](https://help.learn.co/articles/900121-mac-osx-manual-environment-set-up)
 Afterwards, here are some set up instructions.
 In your terminal:

 * `$ cd ./calorie-counter-api`